 Those are your two reasonable options.
 There’s a third option, though it is completely unreasonable and we do not recommend it:

 Option 3 (Not Recommended): Continue to patronize Ninth Street Espresso and Blue Bottle, and continue to insist on artificial sweetener from the “small jar from behind the counter”.
-Then use your larger-than-life online platform to publicly queen out about these experiences, and your perceptions of the industry.
+Then use your larger-than-life online platform to publicly sound off about these experiences, and your perceptions of the industry.
 Ignorantly spear specialty coffee from stem to stern like some reactionary, aspartame-addled Queequeg.
 Publish the journalistic equivalent of that episode where Archie gets on “The CBS Evening News”, but he never actually gets to see or appreciate the clip because his TV is broken.

 It’s not that coffee as an industry is beyond reproach, or above criticism, or wholly innocent of the sin of pride.
-Goodness, gracious no – let us assure you that specialty coffee’s service shortcomings, its educational identity crisis, are part of a robust debate going on within the industry.
+Goodness, gracious no – let us assure you that specialty coffee’s service shortcomings, its educational identity crisis, is part of a robust debate going on within the industry.
 Specialty coffee needs to better understand and isolate the potential for disconnect with consumers.
-A lot of people assume that the startling leaps in coffee quality made in the last 10 years will trump all preconceived notions, and that the eccentricities and whims of specialty coffee’s upper echelon will be duly embraced and tolerated by the guy off the street.
+A lot of people assume that the startling leaps in coffee quality made in the last 10 years will trump all preconceived notions and that the eccentricities and whims of specialty coffee’s upper echelon will be duly embraced and tolerated by the guy off the street.
 This simply isn’t true, because if it were, such a mindset would naturally have to touch across all forms of consumption, and we’d already be living in some kind of Alice Waters utopia.

 But Josh Ozersky is not the guy off the street!
 Critics like Mr. Ozersky and Ben Leventhal are throwing stones at glass houses; they came up, made their careers, and got their book deals through the hard work of exhaustive snobbery, which in their case was journalistic snobbery, perhaps the most simultaneously exhaustive and self-important of all known forms (guilty!).
 It’s a snob calling a snob a “snob”, but published by TIME Magazine, in a tone that echoes the vaunted blogatorial hallows of Die Hipster Dot WordPress Dot Com.
-He’s being a jerk about the whole thing, like that episode where Archie first meets Meathead.

 Ozersky and Ben Leventhal (whose own anti-coffee tirade now exists in heavily redacted fashion here) are from the first generation of internet food writer celebrities.
 There wasn’t a lot of great coffee around in New York when they were still in the trenches, writing daily website copy.
 Or maybe there was, but they were using it as fuel to build their culinary critiquing empires, instead of appreciating it as something culinary in its own right.
 Regardless, specialty coffee is not their home turf, and it very publicly shows.